The Art Of Epoxy In Nicaragua

 I guess it’s no surprise that I fell in love instantly.
 At least when I got my first green wave.
 At that point, there was no return.
 The frustration and agony up until that point, I could have done without.
 But after getting ahold of that first wave, I knew I’d be surfing forever.

 How did you start shaping Surfboards?

-I thought about it for a good while and decided to close down my business, sell most of my stuff and leave Denmark to go back to Nicaragua.
-I left for an undefined time, to become a better surfer, but I always had the idea of making surfboards in the back of my head if the possibilities and demand was there.
+I thought about it for a good while and decided to close down my business, sell most of my stuff, and leave Denmark to go back to Nicaragua.
+I left for an undefined time, to become a better surfer, but I always had the idea of making surfboards in the back of my head if the possibilities and demand were there.